yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 {{RFC8252}} Security Considerations advises against using *embedded user agents*.
 The main concern is preventing theft through keystroke recording of end-user's credentials such as usernames and passwords.

 This risk does not apply to this draft as *Client App* acts as User Agent only for the purpose of flow redirection, and does not interact with end-user's credentials in any way.

+## Validation of native_callback_uri

+Validation of **native_callback_uri** is RECOMMENDED, to mitigate open redirection attacks.

+A validating Authorization Server MAY use various mechanisms outside the scope of this document.
+For example, validation using {{OpenID.Federation}} is possible:

+* Strip url path from **native_callback_uri** (retaining the DNS domain).
+* Add the url path /.well-known/openid-federation and perform trust chain resolution.
+* Inspect Client's metadata for redirect_uri's and validate **native_callback_uri** is included.

 ## OAuth request forgery and manipulation